Scarlett Johansson: 2003–2004: Transition to adult roles

 In Peter Webber's Girl with a Pearl Earring, which is based on the novel of the same name by Tracy Chevalier, Johansson played Griet, a young 17th-century servant in the household of the Dutch painter Johannes Vermeer (played by Colin Firth).
 Webber interviewed 150 actors before casting Johansson.
 Johansson found the character moving, but did not read the novel, as she thought it was better to approach the story with a fresh start.
 Girl with a Pearl Earring received positive reviews and was profitable.
-In his review for The New Yorker, Anthony Lane thought that her presence kept the film "alive", writing, "She is often wordless and close to plain onscreen, but wait for the ardor with which she can summon a closeup and bloom under its gaze; this is her film, not Vermeer's, all the way."
+In his review for The New Yorker, Anthony Lane thought her presence kept the film "alive", writing, "She is often wordless and close to plain onscreen, but wait for the ardor with which she can summon a closeup and bloom under its gaze; this is her film, not Vermeer's, all the way."
 Owen Gleiberman of Entertainment Weekly noted her "nearly silent performance", remarking, "The interplay on her face of fear, ignorance, curiosity and sex is intensely dramatic."
-She was nominated for the BAFTA Award for Best Actress in a Leading Role and Golden Globe Awards for Best Actress (Note: Johansson was nominated for Best Actress in a Motion Picture Comedy or Musical for Lost in Translation and Best Actress in a Drama for Girl with a Pearl Earring.) for both films in 2003, winning the former for Lost in Translation.
+She was nominated for the BAFTA Award for Best Actress in a Leading Role and the Golden Globe for Best Actress (Note: Johansson was nominated for Best Actress in a Motion Picture Comedy or Musical for Lost in Translation and Best Actress in a Drama for Girl with a Pearl Earring.) for both films in 2003, winning the former for Lost in Translation.

-In Varietys opinion, Johansson's roles in Lost in Translation and Girl with a Pearl Earring established her as among the most versatile actresses of her generation.
+Variety opined that Johansson's roles in Lost in Translation and Girl with a Pearl Earring established her as among the most versatile actresses of her generation.
 Johansson had five releases in 2004, three of which—the teen heist film The Perfect Score, the drama A Love Song for Bobby Long, and the drama A Good Woman—were critical and commercial failures.
 Co-starring with John Travolta, Johansson played a discontented teenager in A Love Song for Bobby Long, which is based on the novel Off Magazine Street by Ronald Everett Capps.
 David Rooney of Variety wrote that Johansson's and Travolta's performances rescued the film.
-Johansson earned a Golden Globe Award for Best Actress in a Drama nomination for the film.
+Johansson earned a Golden Globe Award for Best Actress in a Drama nomination for her role.

 In her fourth release in 2004, the live-action animated comedy The SpongeBob SquarePants Movie, Johansson voiced Princess Mindy, the daughter of King Neptune.
 She agreed to the project because of her love of cartoons, particularly The Ren & Stimpy Show.
 The film was her most commercially successful release that year.
-She would then reprise her role as Mindy in the video game adaptation of the film.
+She would reprise her role as Mindy in the video game adaptation of the film.
 She followed it with In Good Company, a comedy-drama in which she plays a young woman who complicates her father's life when she dates his much younger boss.
 Reviews of the film were generally positive, describing it as "witty and charming".
 Ebert was impressed with Johansson's portrayal, writing that she "continues to employ the gravitational pull of quiet fascination".